hotstepper13/alexa-gira-bridge/README.md

 If you want to run the software by yourself:

-`java -jar <jarfile> --homeserver-ip <homeserverIp> --homeserver-port <homeserverPort> --token <token> (Optional: --debug true)`
+`java -jar <jarfile> --config-file <path-to-config-file> (Optional: --debug true)`

 Optional Parameters:

-Enable ssl for bridge<->Homeserver communication (Default true) `--enable-ssl false`

-Overwrite ip address for discovery reponse (useful while running behind a proxy or in docker, default empty) `--http-ip <reachable-ip-address>`
+no optional parameters (beside of debug) available.
+All settings go to the new config file.

 ### Change port of bridge software
 If you want to run the software on another port for whatever reason, you can at least change the service port.
 (UPNP cannot be changed due to protocol)
-`--bridge-port <int>` will ensure that the service will listen on this port.
-If this parameter is not provided, the service will start on port 4711.
+The default port is 4711 but it is possible to choose a different port by adjusting it in the configuration file.
 Note: You should provide a port number above 1024, otherwise you will need super user permissions to run the service!

 ### Docker